google okr playbook

 Must Remember: The Three key facets of OKR Implementation

-When implementing OKRs there are several important points to keep in mind because they contribute to the overall success and effectiveness of the goal-setting framework.
+When implementing OKR there are several important points to keep in mind because they contribute to the overall success and effectiveness of the goal-setting framework.
 Here are three key points to remember:

 • Alignment